swcarpentry/shell-novice/FAQ.md

     Because it supports a richer dialect of Markdown than Jekyll (the converter that GitHub uses by default).
+    In particular, Pandoc can do tables and allows us to add styles to headings.

 *   *What do the [labels](https://github.com/swcarpentry/lesson-template/issues?q=is%3Aopen+is%3Aissue) mean?*